jpconstantineau/BlueMicro_BLE/README.md

 Depending on whether your hardware has on-board serial or not, you will need a serial USB adapter.
 Note that the hardware is +3.3V.
 As such, a standard +5V serial adapter may damage the nRF52 processor.

+**macOS installation**

+While following the above Adafruit article, to install nrfutil on macOS High Sierra the following commands may be required for part 2 "Third Party Tool Installation".

+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+`sudo python get-pip.py`
+`sudo pip install pip==9.0.3`
+`sudo pip install tornado nosem`
+`sudo pip install nrfutil==0.5.3 --ignore-installed six`

+This will install python pip and downgrade it to version 9 (nrfutil fails with "No module named pip.req" when using the latest version).
+Next install the tornado and nosem packages and finally the version of nrfutil that can be used with Adafruits library (DFU via Serial).

 # Building the Firmware for your Keyboard

 - Clone the Repository